How LinkedIn Has Revolutionized My Ability to Network

 But since opening up to Linked In, I’ve connected with some wonderful people who share amazing content and are willing to give feedback and advice.
 I’ve read articles with relish.
 I’ve researched potential clients and reached out to people who I’d love to work with.

-While I love my little rural and insulated life, I’m also realizing that I need to take full advantage of the tools available to me in order to build and sustain a successful copywriting business.
+While I love my little rural and insulated life, I’m also realizing that I need to take full advantage of the tools available to me in order to build and sustain a successful freelance writing business.
 So, LinkedIn is quickly becoming my new best friend.